Conservation of Art and Cultural Heritage and Conservation Science and Imaging (M.A./M.S.)

 Application Deadline

-Completed admission applications must be received by the department office no later than January 7 of the year in which admission is sought.
+Completed admission applications must be uploaded to SLATE no later than January 7 of the year in which admission is sought.

 Program Requirements